electrode-io/electrode-native/docs/overview/what-is-ern.md

 ### Cauldron

-A Cauldron is a centralized database or configuration file that is used to store information about mobile application versions, native dependencies, and information about MiniApps.
-One cauldron file exists for each mobile application.
-With appropriate permissions, you can use the Electrode Native CLI commands to access and modify the configuration settings in the cauldron file.
+A Cauldron is a centralized document database that is used to store information about mobile application versions, native dependencies, and information about MiniApps.
+There is one Cauldron per mobile application.
+With appropriate permissions, you can use the Electrode Native CLI commands to access and modify the data stored in a Cauldron.

 Setting up a cauldron is basically the same process as creating a Git repository and storing the data in the repository.
 To host your cauldron, you can use any provider offering Git repository storage.
 GitHub and BitBucket are probably two of the most popular providers.
-Within our documentation, we mention GitHub but you can use your own provider.
+Within our documentation, we mention GitHub but you are free to use the provider of your choice.

 [Learn More about the Cauldron](../platform-parts/cauldron.md)

 ### Manifest

-While the Electrode Native cauldron makes sure that no misaligned or non-supported native dependency version makes it into your mobile application--the Electrode Native manifest aligns native dependency versions across multiple MiniApps.
+While the Electrode Native cauldron makes sure that no misaligned or non-supported native dependency version makes it into your mobile application--the Electrode Native manifest aligns native dependency versions across multiple MiniApps in the first place.

 Each Electrode Native platform version is associated to an array of supported native dependencies along with their versions.

 The Electrode Native platform stores its master manifest in a GitHub repository.
-You can see an example here [here](https://github.com/electrode-io/electrode-native-starter-manifest).
 The master manifest is public and open sourced so that anyone can add native dependency support.
-By default, Electrode Native uses the master manifest.
-For more advanced use cases, it is possible to override the master manifest as described later in this documentation.
+By default, Electrode Native relies on the master manifest.
+For more advanced use cases, it is possible to override the master manifest with your own.

 [Learn More about the Manifest](../platform-parts/manifest.md)